 The data will be retained for 15 years to enable trends to be analysed.
 After this point it will usually be destroyed.
 As a keeper of public records, in some cases, where datasets are appraised as being of historic interest, they may be retained and transferred to the National Archives after 20 years.

-We will voluntarily comply with the Code of Practice for Official Statistics in the production of statistics.
+As producers of official statistics we comply with the Code of Practice for Statistics in the production of statistics.

 Freedom of Information

-Please note that as a public body, all written information that we hold is subject to Freedom of Information requests.
-We will pay regard to the Data Protection Act and GDPR before sharing any personal information requested under the Freedom of Information Act.
+Please note that as a public body, all written information that we hold (including written enquiries) is subject to Freedom of Information requests.
+We will comply with the Data Protection Act 2018 and UK GDPR when considering requests made under the Freedom of Information Act.